simalda/Quiz/README.md

 # Getting Started
-Create folder on your computer install git and pull from git.
+Create folder on your computer install git and pull from git. git creat new folder named Quiz

-Install python3, nodejs  and npm if needed
+Install python3 with Flask module, nodejs  and npm if needed

+install packages: ../Quiz/frontend/quiz# npm install

+go to ../Quiz/frontend/quiz/src
+and run npm start

+go to ../Quiz/backend
+py3 ./Service.py